What Is an (API) Application Programming Interface in Transportation

 API use in Transportation

 This technology has also found increased usage within the transportation industry, bridging the information gap between shippers, carriers, brokers, and software systems.
+When you need to retrieve shipment data from multiple carriers, how do you ensure fast, reliable communication between systems?

 • Rating – sends quote request to multiple carriers and returns pricing results to requesting application